babalugats76/quizdini-2.0-teach/README.md

   - Profile
     - Style menu
       - Find icons to replace logo placeholder
-  - Checkout Form
-    - Enhance to use onReady to grab element references; pass down as prop function to clear things from Formik
   - Login
     - Update sign in for to use `touch` for the errors
   - Match